Managing foundational agents

 Tips:

 1. You can use the AI Catalog to test foundational agents, even before you add them to the codebase.
 Create a new private agent in the AI Catalog with the same prompt and same tools, and enable it on your test project.
-Once results reach desired levels, add to Duo Workflow Service.
+Once results reach desired levels, add to GitLab Duo Workflow Service.

-2. Add prompts to the Duo Workflow Service to enable testing the agent in your local GDK.
+2. Add prompts to the GitLab Duo Workflow Service to enable testing the agent in your local GDK.

 Use feature flags for releasing chat agents